 2011 Selection #1

-[Editor's Note: *-Denotes that the album has an "expanded edition," or is "retailer specific" in where it can be purchased.
-Please see the official websites of these artists for details. **-Denotes that the album is only available as an import, and not a domestic U.S. release.
+[Editor's Note: *-Denotes that the album has an "expanded edition" or is "retailer specific" in where it can be purchased.
+Please see the official websites of these artists for details. **-Denotes that the album is only available as an import and not a domestic U.S. release.
 Special Thanks: As stated, this article was a lot of work.
 I could not have accomplished it without the tireless efforts of several key people: Andrew Bird, Darren Spence, Justin Daniel, and Frank Coleman.
-I may select and listen to the music, and write the piece, but these guys helped make the piece beautiful with their contributions of the art & sound files.
+I may select and listen to the music, write the piece, but these guys helped make the piece beautiful with their contributions of the art.
 Thank you all so much.
-Special thanks to Tommy D for his recommendation of The Sound of Arrows.-QH]
+Special thanks to Thomas Del Pozo for his recommendation of The Sound of Arrows.-QH]

 While I have most of these albums, not all, so I'll be using this blog as a Christmas wish list.
 Nice countdown.